fkryakbar/code-challenge/README.md

 ## Hello There 🙌

-This is my repo where i store my code after i finished a challenge
+This is my repo where i store my code after i finished a challenge in codewars.com